-P. cocincinus is widely distributed in Southeast Asia from southern China through Viet Nam, Laos, Cambodia to eastern Thailand (Das 2010; Nguyen et al. 2009).
+P. cocincinus is widely distributed in Southeast Asia from southern China through Viet Nam, Lao PDR, Cambodia to eastern Thailand (Das 2010; Nguyen et al. 2009).
 Das (2010) indicated an occurrence of the species in Myanmar, which has not been confirmed in recent studies.
-Additionally, P. cocincinus has been introduced to Hong Kong SAR (Mo 2019; To 2005), Taiwan Province of China (Lee et al. 2019), peninsular Malaysia (Grismer 2011; Grismer & Quah 2019) and Florida, USA (Ferriter et al. 2009).
+Additionally, P. cocincinus has been introduced to Hong Kong (Special Administrative Region of China) (Mo 2019; To 2005), Taiwan (Province of China) (Lee et al. 2019), peninsular Malaysia (Grismer 2011; Grismer & Quah 2019) and Florida, United States of America (USA) (Ferriter et al. 2009).

-In more detail, the Asian Water Dragon has been recorded from the following provinces in its natural range states:
+In more detail, the Asian Water Dragon has been recorded from the following provinces in its natural range States: